 All HDR images here were derived from existing 16-bit SDR images, and could potentially be further enhanced with editing for HDR from the start.
-I’ll try to update this section later when I get more time with ACR v15.
 If the image on the right isn’t clearly brighter and better looking (or won’t display at all), see the tests and troubleshooting sections below to see what you’re missing.

 Testing your display for HDR support: